arafatm/arafatm.github.io/_articles/games/swtor/readme.md

 - Convince Nem'ro to ally with Empire
 - Head to fleet with Kaliyo

-Jedi Knight - Tython (Do the Pilgrimage Side Quest)
+##### Jedi Knight - Tython (Do the Pilgrimage Side Quest)

-- following sacking of Jedi Temple on Coruscant, Jedi order withrdraws to Tython
-- Jxin'sen travels to Tython to complete trials
+Following sacking of Jedi Temple on Coruscant, Jedi order withrdraws to Tython.
+Jxin'sen travels to Tython to complete trials

-- After landing, Flesh Raiders are attacking
+Attack of the Flesh Raiders: Flesh Raiders have mounted an assault on the Jedi training grounds in the Gnarls.
+Derrin Weller has asked you to help ward off this threat.
+Speak to the speeder droid outside of the Masters’ Retreat to find transportation to the Gnarls.
 - Callef, a dark jedi, has opened a tunnel.
-Kill Callef
+Killed Callef
-- Master Orgus Din closes the tunnel
+- Meet Master Orgus Din closes the tunnel

+High-Tech Savages: After completing your mission in the Gnarls, you spoke with Master Satele Shan, head of the Jedi Council.
+She discussed your encounter with the Flesh Raiders before instructing you to meet with the Jedi Council.
+To speak with Master Orgus and the rest of the Council, report to the Jedi Council chambers located in the upper level of the Jedi Temple.
 - Therapy with Master Satele Shan
 - Meet the council: Satele, Bela Kiwiks (with her padawan Kia Carsen), Orgus Din
 - Orgus Din takes me on as padawan
 - Go speak with the Matriarch of the Twilek Village, Martiarch Sumari, to get more info on the fleshraiders

+Enemy Force: Flesh Raiders are making incursions into an ancient Jedi shrine within the ruins of Kaleth.
+Master Orgus Din has left you to deal with this while he consults the Jedi Council about the contents of T7’s holorecording.
+You must travel to the ruins of Kaleth and explore the ancient shrine to learn why the Flesh Raiders have suddenly become interested in it.
 - Twilek settlement is here illegally.
 They've been dealing with raider attacks
 - Matriarch is sick, talk to Ranna Tao'Ven and Scout Chief Moorint
-- Pilgrimage Side Quest (The Thousand Steps?)
+- Ranna and Moorint want me to destroy raider weapons
+- Found T-7 who was captured
+- T-7 has recording of Callef speaking with Bengel Morr

+(Bonus) The Thousand Steps: Yuleph Phan, master of rituals in Kalikori village, has offered you the chance to complete a dangerous rite of passage that will prove your worth to the villagers.
+To complete the rite, you must light the signals along the path to Kolovish, a revered former Matriarch who now lives in the mountains of Tython.
+Many Padawans have attempted the rite, but not all have succeeded.
+Take the burning brand and light the signals along the path to Kolovish’s home.
 - Yuleph Phan, master of rituals in Kalikori, offers a rite of passage to prove your worth
 - light fires on the path
 - speak to Matriarch Kolovish
 - Kolovish led the twilek pilgrims to Tython

-- Ranna and Moorint want me to destroy raider weapons
-- Found T-7 who was captured
-- T-7 has recording of Callef speaking with Bengel Morr
+Enemy Force: Flesh Raiders are making incursions into an ancient Jedi shrine within the ruins of Kaleth.
+Master Orgus Din has left you to deal with this while he consults the Jedi Council about the contents of T7’s holorecording.
+You must travel to the ruins of Kaleth and explore the ancient shrine to learn why the Flesh Raiders have suddenly become interested in it.
 - Raiders are searching for something in Kaleth, an ancient Jedi ruin.
 Push them back
 - Found a raider that can say "Jedi" and is force sensitive
 - Bengal Morr is Master Orgus' former Padawan.
 Turned against the Jedi following sacking of Coruscant
 - Matriarch is dying

+The Face of the Enemy: Master Orgus has learned that the Flesh Raiders are using an energy shield to protect their camps.
+The shields are powered by a generator inside a heavily guarded cave deep inside Flesh Raider territory.
+Infiltrate the Flesh Raider cave and disable the energy shield control console so Master Orgus can strike at their camps.
 - Disable shield generator protecting raider camp so Master Orgus can attack
 - Bengal Morr wants to destroy the Jedi to become more powerful
 - Matriarch is dead.
 Ranna is now matriarch

-- [ ] Jedi Consular - Tython
-- [ ] Sith Warrior - Korriban
-- [ ] Smuggler & Trooper - Ord Mantell (Bounce between these and have them finish Ord Mantell at the same time)
-- [ ] Sith Inquisitor - Korriban
-- [ ] Do all of the capitals, Dromund Kaas/Coruscant class stories, here in any order you wish with agent being last completed)
-- [ ] Imperial Agent - Dromund Kaas
-- [ ] Jedi Knight - Taris
-- [ ] Jedi Knight - Nar Shadaa
-- [ ] Complete the rest of the first two planets on your characters in any order you wish.
-- [ ] Smuggler - Alderaan
-- [ ] Bounty Hunter - Alderaan
-- [ ] Complete Chapter I in any order you wish here.
-- CHAPTER II
-- [ ] Jedi Consular - Balmorra
-- [ ] Trooper - Balmorra
-- [ ] Smuggler - Balmorra
-- [ ] Jedi Knight - Balmorra
-- [ ] Imperial Agent - Taris
-- [ ] Bounty Hunter - Taris
-- [ ] Sith Inquisitor - Taris
-- [ ] Sith Warrior - Taris
-- [ ] Complete Quesh on your toons with Jedi Knight being last.
-- [ ] Jedi Knight - Hoth
-- [ ] Smuggler - Hoth
-- [ ] Bounty Hunter - Hoth
-- [ ] Imperial Agent - Hoth
-- [ ] Jedi Consular - Hoth
-- [ ] Sith Inquisitor and Warrior - Hoth
-- [ ] Do your chapter 2 finale quests except Jedi Knight and Sith Warrior
-- [ ] Sith Warrior - Chapter 2 finale
-- [ ] Jedi Knight - Chapter 2 finale
-- [ ] Sith Warrior - Make sure you speak to your LT. companion and speak to him about his General securing a base until those conversations are over.
+- Orgus has learned of several flesh raider bases across Tython.
+-  Dark Temptations: Master Orgus has learned of several Flesh Raider bases scattered about Tython.
+He has instructed you to deal with one located in the Kaleth ruins.
+Infiltrate the Flesh Raider stronghold inside the Forsaken Den in the upper level of the Kaleth ruins.

+Dark Temptations: Master Orgus has learned of several Flesh Raider bases scattered about Tython.
+He has instructed you to deal with one located in the Kaleth ruins.
+Infiltrate the Flesh Raider stronghold inside the Forsaken Den in the upper level of the Kaleth ruins.
+- Found Jedi Laotah injured.
+Warns me raiders are too strong then dies
+- Get Laotah's lightsaber back from the raiders
+- Orgus tells me Bengal has attacked Kalikori.
+Go back to protect them
+- Back at Kalikori, I am betrayed by Chief Moorint.
+They gave up Orgus to Bengal in return for stopping raider attacks

+Weapon of the Jedi: Master Orgus Din is being held prisoner by Bengel Morr somewhere near the ancient Forge.
+T7’s scans located a likely holding area inside the Forge entrance along the way to the Forge.
+Using T7’s scans, you must search the area in the Forge entrance along the path to the ancient Forge and find where Master Orgus is being held.
+- Found Bengal and knocked him out to be dealth with by council

+Seeking Darkness: The Jedi Masters have sensed more darkness in the galaxy that must be stopped.
+Because of your efforts on Tython, you have been chosen to investigate.
+Head to the Jedi Temple spaceport and take a shuttle to Carrick Station.
+From there, you can arrange transport to Coruscant.
+- Master Kiwiiks is on Coruscant waiting for Orgus and me to help investigate

+#####  Jedi Consular - Tython

+The Path of a Jedi:

+Wisdom of Elders:

+Pilgrims:

+Trials in Kaleth:

+Hunter's Eye:

+The Footsteps of the Fallen:

+Rajivari's Legacy:

+The Forge:

+An Afflicted Master:

+#####  Sith Warrior - Korriban
+#####  Smuggler & Trooper - Ord Mantell (Bounce between these and have them finish Ord Mantell at the same time)
+#####  Sith Inquisitor - Korriban
+#####  Do all of the capitals, Dromund Kaas/Coruscant class stories, here in any order you wish with agent being last completed)
+#####  Imperial Agent - Dromund Kaas
+#####  Jedi Knight - Taris
+#####  Jedi Knight - Nar Shadaa
+#####  Complete the rest of the first two planets on your characters in any order you wish.
+#####  Smuggler - Alderaan
+#####  Bounty Hunter - Alderaan
+#####  Complete Chapter I in any order you wish here.
+### - CHAPTER II
+#####  Jedi Consular - Balmorra
+#####  Trooper - Balmorra
+#####  Smuggler - Balmorra
+#####  Jedi Knight - Balmorra
+#####  Imperial Agent - Taris
+#####  Bounty Hunter - Taris
+#####  Sith Inquisitor - Taris
+#####  Sith Warrior - Taris
+#####  Complete Quesh on your toons with Jedi Knight being last.
+#####  Jedi Knight - Hoth
+#####  Smuggler - Hoth
+#####  Bounty Hunter - Hoth
+#####  Imperial Agent - Hoth
+#####  Jedi Consular - Hoth
+#####  Sith Inquisitor and Warrior - Hoth
+#####  Do your chapter 2 finale quests except Jedi Knight and Sith Warrior
+#####  Sith Warrior - Chapter 2 finale
+#####  Jedi Knight - Chapter 2 finale
+#####  Sith Warrior - Make sure you speak to your LT. companion and speak to him about his General securing a base until those conversations are over.
 (VERY IMPORTANT)
-- CHAPTER III
+### - CHAPTER III
-- [ ] Sith Warrior - Quesh, Belsavis, and have your force using companion with you.
+#####  Sith Warrior - Quesh, Belsavis, and have your force using companion with you.
-- [ ] Jedi Consular - Belsavis
+#####  Jedi Consular - Belsavis
-- [ ] Bounty Hunter Belsavis
+#####  Bounty Hunter Belsavis
-- [ ] Sith Warrior - Voss
+#####  Sith Warrior - Voss
-- [ ] Jedi Knight - Belsavis, Voss & Corellia - Choose to kill the final boss of Corellia.
+#####  Jedi Knight - Belsavis, Voss & Corellia - Choose to kill the final boss of Corellia.
 Don’t do the last mission, Doomsday, yet.
-- [ ] Imperial Agent - Belsavis, Voss, Corellia and the Star Chamber mission Finale
+#####  Imperial Agent - Belsavis, Voss, Corellia and the Star Chamber mission Finale
-- [ ] Sith Warrior - Corellia
+#####  Sith Warrior - Corellia
-- [ ] Jedi Knight - Doomsday
+#####  Jedi Knight - Doomsday
-- [ ] Sith Warrior - Finale
+#####  Sith Warrior - Finale
-- [ ] OPTIONAL — Wait for mail on your Sith Warrior to arrive and read what it says then continue the other classes.
+#####  OPTIONAL — Wait for mail on your Sith Warrior to arrive and read what it says then continue the other classes.
-- [ ] Sith Inquisitor - Belsavis, Voss, Corellia, & Finale
+#####  Sith Inquisitor - Belsavis, Voss, Corellia, & Finale
-- [ ] Bounty Hunter - Belsavis, Voss, Corellia, & Finale
+#####  Bounty Hunter - Belsavis, Voss, Corellia, & Finale
-- [ ] Jedi Consular - Belsavis, Voss, Corellia & Finale
+#####  Jedi Consular - Belsavis, Voss, Corellia & Finale
-- [ ] Trooper - Belsavis, Voss, Corellia, & Finale
+#####  Trooper - Belsavis, Voss, Corellia, & Finale
-- [ ] Smuggler - Belsavis, Voss, Corellia, & Finale
+#####  Smuggler - Belsavis, Voss, Corellia, & Finale